Posts Tagged ‘matchmaking’

 • Calm interest: grounded desire to see them again (not obsession after one date)

-You may still feel butterflies—but they’re not paired with dread.
+You can still feel butterflies, but they’re not paired with dread.

 Healthy chemistry feels like clarity with a pulse.